-25 Independent Bookstores We Love—and How to Support Them Now
+25 Independent Bookstores We Love

 Today's independent bookstores aren’t just places of commerce.
 They’re destinations unto themselves.
 They have also taken on many of the roles that used to be reserved for civic and religious institutions.
 Bookstores are community gathering places, hubs for conversation between like-minded souls, lecture halls hosting inspiring and thought-provoking speeches, and vital lyceums for citizens to discuss the important issues of the day.